Hackndo/en.hackndo.github.io/_posts/2019-03-16-kerberoasting.md

 john --session=Kerberoasting output.csv
 ```

+Or [GetUserSPNs.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetUserSPNs.py) provided by Impacket.

 We then hope to find password, which depends on the company's password policy for these accounts.

 ## Protection

 To protect ourselves against this attack, we must avoid having [SPN](/service-principal-name-spn) on user accounts, in favor of machine accounts.

-If it really is necessary, then we should use Microsoft's "Managed Service Accounts" (MSA) feature , which ensures that the account password is robust and changed regularly and automatically.
-To do so, simply add a service account (only via PowerShell) :
+If it really is necessary, then we should use Microsoft's **Managed Service Accounts** (MSA) feature , which ensures that the account password is robust and changed regularly and automatically.
+To do so, simply add a service account (only via PowerShell):

 ```powershell
 New-ADServiceAccount sql-service